Generic Name: Levetiracetam Oral Solution (lee va tye RA se tam)

 - This medicine may cause behavior changes and mental or mood problems.
 Talk with the doctor.

 - A very bad reaction called angioedema has happened with Keppra (levetiracetam oral solution).
 Sometimes, this may be life-threatening.
 Signs may include swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; or unusual hoarseness.
-Talk with the doctor.
+Get medical help right away if you have any of these signs.

 - If you are 65 or older, use Keppra (levetiracetam oral solution) with care.
 You could have more side effects.